A-LEVEL FURTHER MATHS

 WHAT YOU'LL DO

-Students on the Maths and Further Maths course complete the Maths A-Level in the first year, equivalent to the work done by students on a Maths course in two years.
+Students on the Maths and Further Maths course complete the Maths A-Level at an accelerated pace in the first year, equivalent to the work done by students on a Maths course in two years.

 In the second year, students complete their Further Maths A-Level.
 Half of the course develops the Pure Mathematics studied in the first year, exploring such mysterious and powerful objects as matrices, polar coordinates, and imaginary numbers.
 For the Applied half, students will pursue further work in both Mechanics and Statistics, building on the material studied in the first year and taking a big step closer towards acquiring the skills required to solve such problems at undergraduate level.